brunoslr/truco-backend/README.md

 #### Dealing Cards
 - At the beginning of each hand, the dealer shuffles the deck and deals three cards to each player.
-- The dealer rotates clockwise after each hand.
+- The dealer rotates clockwise (to the left) after each hand.

 #### Playing Cards
 - Players take turns playing one card each, starting with the player to the left of the dealer.